jon-hanson/parsecj/README.md

 ## Example

-As a quick illustration of how a simple parser looks when implemented using ParsecJ, consider the following example.

-We wish to parse and evaluate simple addition expressions, of the form form *x+y*, where *x* and *y* are integers.
+As a quick illustration of how a simple parser looks when implemented using ParsecJ, consider a simple expression language for expressions of the form *x+y*, where *x* and *y* are integers.

-The grammar for the expression language consists of a single production rule:
+The grammar for the language consists of a single production rule:

 ```
 sum ::= integer '+' integer